utsaslab/pebblesdb/README.md

 #### Seek optimization

-Sstable level bloom filter can't be used to reduce the disk read for `seek` operation since `seek` has to examine all files within a guard even if a file doesn't contain the key.
+Sstable-level bloom filter can't be used to reduce the disk read for `seek` operation since `seek` has to examine all files within a guard even if a file doesn't contain the key.
 To tackle this challenge, PebblesDB does two optimizations: